phidea

 Three structural factors:

 1. Class codes drive everything.
 Workers comp rates are determined by class code — the employee's job classification.
-A clerical employee (class code 8810) has a base rate around -/100 of payroll.
-A roofer (class code 5551) has a base rate of -/100 of payroll.
+Office and clerical class codes have very low rates per $100 of payroll; construction trades (especially roofing) have very high rates.
 Class-code accuracy is critical; misclassification can mean overpaying significantly.

 2. E-mod adjusts the rate based on your claims experience.
-After a few years of operation, your e-mod (experience modification factor) modifies the class-code rate.
-E-mod < 1.0 (good claims history) gives you a discount; e-mod > 1.0 (above-average claims) gives you a surcharge.
+After a few years of operation, your e-mod modifies the class-code rate.
+E-mod below 1.0 (good claims history) gives you a discount; above 1.0 gives you a surcharge.
 The e-mod calculation is mostly NCCI-standardized (most states); New York, California, Pennsylvania, Delaware use their own state-specific calculations.

 3. State-by-state regulation.
 Workers comp is heavily state-regulated — rates, class-code structures, state-fund options, dispute-resolution processes.
 What works in one state may not work in another.
 Multi-state employers need to manage workers-comp state-by-state.